lakzro/db/README.md

     # &Rabi

-        Supposed to show you the picture of our lord and saviour
+        Supposed to show you a picture of our lord and saviour.